SarahSoutoul/in-your-tech-era/guide.md

     }
     ```

-  > **Why do we need a custom `ClerkProvider`?**
+  > **Why is a custom `<ClerkProvider>` needed?**
   >
   > Similar to the custom `<ThemeProvider>`, a custom `ClerkProvider` is necessary to handle client-side theme synchronization in a Next.js app.
   >
   > Since the `useTheme` hook from `next-themes` relies on client-side JavaScript to determine the current theme, it’s not available during SSR (Server-Side Rendering).
-If we were to configure the `ClerkProvider` directly in `RootLayout`, it could cause a **hydration mismatch** between the server-rendered HTML and the client-rendered JavaScript, leading to inconsistent UI behavior.
+If you configure the `ClerkProvider` directly in `RootLayout`, it could cause a **hydration mismatch** between the server-rendered HTML and the client-rendered JavaScript, leading to inconsistent UI behavior.
   >
   > From your original setup, you may already have a `ClerkProvider` in your `app/layout.jsx` file.
 This will be refactored in the upcoming steps.